Castelvecchio (Verona): History

 The castle stands on the probable location of a Roman fortress outside the Roman city.
-Lord Cangrande II della Scala had it built along with its bridge across the Adige River as a deterrent to his powerful neighbors such as Venice, the Gonzaga and the Sforza families.
+Lord Cangrande II della Scala had it built along with its bridge across the Adige River as a deterrent to his powerful neighbors, such as Venice, the Gonzaga, and the Sforza families.
 Construction was carried out between 1354 and 1376 (Cangrande died in 1359).
-The fortified bridge was intended to allow the seigniors to escape safely northwards to the Tyrol in the event of a rebellion or a coup d'état (the Scaligeri were allies of the Holy Roman Empire) and when they eventually lost their hold on Verona, its surviving members left Italy to found a German branch of the family.
+The fortified bridge was intended to allow the seigniors to escape safely northwards to the Tyrol in the event of a rebellion or a coup d'état (the Scaligeri were allies of the Holy Roman Empire), and when they eventually lost their hold on Verona, its surviving members left Italy to found a German branch of the family.

-Later, during the Venetian domination, the bridge was further fortified to defend it with cannons.
-The castle was damaged by French troops during the Napoleonic Wars (1796–7), in retaliation to the Pasque Veronesi, when the local population staged a violent anti-French revolt.
-Napoleon had chosen to stay in Castelvecchio on his trips to Verona, but his widespread and arbitrary requisitions of citizens' and churches' property, the massive draft of male workers into the French army prompted the resistance that eventually drove out the invaders.
+Later, during the Venetian domination, the bridge was further fortified with cannons.
+The castle was damaged by French troops during the Napoleonic Wars (1796–7), in retaliation for the Pasque Veronesi, when the local population staged a violent anti-French revolt.
+Napoleon chose to stay in Castelvecchio on his trips to Verona.
+Still, his widespread and arbitrary requisitions of citizens' and churches' property, and the massive draft of male workers into the French army, prompted the resistance that eventually drove out the invaders.

 The bridge was destroyed by the retreating German army in 1945 and rebuilt in 1949.

 Under the Austrians, Castelvecchio was turned into barracks.

-In 1923 the castle was restored, as well as in 1963–1965.
+In 1923, the castle was restored, as well as in 1963–1965.